wesleycamargo/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-hive-ambari-view.md

     SELECT t4 AS sev, COUNT(*) AS cnt FROM log4jLogs WHERE t4 = '[ERROR]' GROUP BY t4;
     ```

-    As instruções executam as seguintes ações:
+    Essas instruções executam as seguintes ações:

    * `DROP TABLE`: exclui a tabela e o arquivo de dados, caso a tabela já exista.